Cookbook

 On the web target (index.ts

-), you can export patches, Webpack modules, and styles:
+), you can export patches, Webpack modules, and CSS styles:

 import type { ExtensionWebExports } from "@moonlight-mod/types";